NLO and off-shell effects in top quark mass determinations: Phenomenological study of observables sensitive to the top quark mass

-In Fig.~\ref{fig:scalevar_mlb} we present the normalised differential cross sections for $m_{lb}$ based on the four theoretical descriptions, evaluated at $\mu_0=m_t$.
-In the lower part of the figure, we show their ratio to the $\nlofull$ prediction, including an uncertainty band from scale variations by a factor of two around $\mu_0$.
-We find that 99\% of the total fiducial cross section is accumulated in the range 40--150~GeV.
-A kinematic edge at $m_{lb}^{\rm{edge}}=\sqrt{m_t^2-M_W^2}= 152.6$~GeV leads to a sharp drop of the distribution beyond which it is only populated by non-resonant contributions, additionally clustered radiation and incorrect $b$-lepton pairings.
-The significantly larger scale uncertainty for $m_{lb}\ge 150$~GeV is due to the fact that NLO is the first non-trivial order populating this region.
+In Fig.~\ref{fig:scalevar_mlb}, we present the normalised differential cross sections for $m_{lb}$ based on the four theoretical descriptions, evaluated at $\mu_R=\mu_F=m_t$.
+In the lower part of the figure, we show their ratio to the $\nlofull$ prediction, including an uncertainty band from scale variations by a factor of two and one half with respect to the central scale.
+We find that 99\% of the total fiducial cross section is accumulated in the range $40$--$150\gev$.
+A kinematic edge at $m_{lb}^\mrm{edge}=\sqrt{m_t^2-M_W^2}=152.6\gev$ leads to a sharp drop in the distribution beyond which it is only populated by non-resonant contributions, additionally clustered radiation and incorrect $b$-lepton pairings.
+The significantly larger scale uncertainty for $m_{lb}\ge150\gev$ is due to the fact that NLO is the first non-trivial order populating this region.
 This conclusion is further substantiated by the sizeable perturbative correction that we discuss in the following section.
-Hence, one could expect resummation effects to play a larger role in the vicinity of this kinematic boundary.
-Our parton shower simulation accounts for some of these resummed contributions and we do observe a significant shape difference of $\nlops$ around the kinematic edge $m_{lb}^{\rm{edge}}$.
+Hence, resummation effects are expected to play a larger role in the vicinity of this kinematic boundary.

 We now discuss the impact of off-shell and non-resonant contributions on the $m_{lb}$ distribution.
-Their effect is easiest seen by discussing $\nlodec$ in the lower part of Fig.~\ref{fig:scalevar_mlb}.
-In the range $30\gev\le \mlb\le 130\gev$ the description of this prediction agrees with the full calculation to within a few percent.
+Their effect is easiest seen by discussing $\nlodec$, displayed in the lower part of Fig.~\ref{fig:scalevar_mlb}.
+In the range $30\gev\le\mlb\le130\gev$ this prediction agrees with the full calculation to within a few percent.
 The deviations are barely visible within the statistical fluctuations.
 Around the peak region of the differential cross section for $m_{lb}$, the NWA calculation overshoots by about 4\%.
 This level of agreement is to be expected given the parametric suppression of off-shell effects by $\Gamma_t \big/ m_t$, which is mildly violated by the applied phase space restrictions.
-For $m_{lb}\ge 130$~GeV, the differences between $\nlodec$ and $\nlofull$ start to grow and saturate at about -50\% for $\mlb$ values larger than $m_{lb}^{\rm{edge}}$.
+For $m_{lb}\ge130\gev$, the difference between $\nlodec$ and $\nlofull$ starts to grow and saturates at about $-50$\% for $\mlb$ values larger than $m_{lb}^\mrm{edge}$.
 Again, this is to be expected as the NWA does not apply in this part of the phase space.
-In fact, the $\mathrm{LO_{NWA}^{LOdec}}$ prediction (not shown in Fig.~\ref{fig:scalevar_mlb}) vanishes for $m_{lb}\ge m_{lb}^{\rm{edge}}$.
+In fact, the $\lolo$ prediction (not shown in Fig.~\ref{fig:scalevar_mlb}) vanishes for $m_{lb}\ge m_{lb}^\mrm{edge}$.